|Exploring the Gifts and Opportunities of Mid-Life:A Jungian Perspective

 evil or bad parts of ourselves, parts that we want to be rid of.
 But to be whole we

-need to integrate all of our facets and embrace all that we are.
-For instance,
+need to integrate all of our facets & embrace all that we are.
+For instance, anger

-anger is an emotion that, particularly for women, is discouraged by our culture.
+is an emotion that, particularly for women, is discouraged by our culture.
+Yet

-Yet there is a lot of power and ability in the constructive use of anger.
-Also, many
+there is a lot of power and ability in the constructive use of anger.
+Many of us

-of us have put our creativity in the black bag; we may have been shamed or
+have put our creativity in the black bag; we may have been shamed or found

-found "not good enough" when we were young.
-And it takes a lot of energy to keep
+"not good enough" when we were young.
+And it takes a lot of energy to keep the

 Which parts of you have remained in your "shadow"?